BRTOOLS/BR-TOOLS/README.md

 # BR-TOOLS

-The BR Tool is an open-source software developed in Python, designed to modify and add games on Steam.V
+The BR Tool is an open-source software developed in Python, designed to modify and add games on Steam.